-This Glarry Electric Bass guitar comes with an incredibly low price.
+This Glarry Electric Bass guitar comes at an incredibly low price.
 To be honest, when you compare the features and price of the guitar, you won’t believe that any guitar can offer such great features at this price.
-Featuring a full-sized jazz bass with the premium build quality, this is one of the best bass guitars for the money.
+Featuring a full-sized jazz bass with premium build quality, this is one of the best bass guitars for the money.

-The straight neck is comfortable to hold and easy to play.
+The straight neck is comfortable to hold and easy to play with.
 All of the notes up and down the complete fretboard perform perfectly.
 There is no less volume, squeals, or buzzes.
 There are two solid knobs on the bottom for tone and volume.
 Manufactured with rosewood and basswood, such wood is designed to keep the instrument last for a long time.